cse110-sp21-group8/cse110-sp21-group8/specs/adrs/051821-Pipeline.md

 * ESLint & Pretter: We picked these two for their automatic code formatting, style fixing, and reporting on code smells.
 They are also really easy to integrate into Github Actions.
 * CodeFactor: We picked CodeFactor because of the very easy Github integration, and setup.
 The grading scheme also gives upfront and easily understandable feedback.
-* Jest & Cypress: First, Jest was picked under the Testing Team's decision.
-While Jest handles more small unit tests, Cypress is there for our e2e tests and was recommended in our meetings with Sanat.
+* Jest & Puppeteer: First, Jest was picked under the Testing Team's decision.
+While Jest handles more small unit tests, Puppeteer is there for our e2e testing.
+We chose it because it was the e2e testing used in the lab and it is on the same platform as Jest.
 * JSDocs: JSDocs has multiple guides and documentation online.
 It also has a comment syntax similar to those of requirements in previous class PA's.
 It was also recommended to us by Sanat.